visionplusplu/LuminanceAndBrightness/README.md

 ## 3. Demo: Generate All Figures
 To generate all figures and process the data as in the manuscript:

-- Start MATLAB and navigate to the main project folder, which contains four subfolders:
+- Start MATLAB and navigate to the main project directory, which contains the following four subfolders:
    - `IlluminationBrightness`
    - `PatchBrightness`
    - `SSVEP`
    - `WeightsTogether`

-- Add one of the subfolder to the MATLAB path.
+- Add one of these subfolders to the MATLAB path before running the code.

 - Run the following scripts in the MATLAB Command Window: